How to Have Multiple Businesses Under One LLC? (Explained)

 Series LLCs are only available in select states — including Delaware, Texas, Nevada, and Illinois — so eligibility depends entirely on where you operate.

-If you form a Series LLC in a recognition state but conduct business elsewhere, that second state may treat each series as a separate LLC, eliminating the cost and simplicity advantages.
+If you form a Series LLC in a recognition state but do business elsewhere, that second state may treat each series as a separate LLC, which wipes out the cost and simplicity advantages you were counting on.

-Some states like California don't permit Series LLC formation at all.
-Before committing to this structure, confirm your state both allows formation and legally recognizes each series' liability separation.
+Some states, like California, don't allow Series LLC formation at all.
+Before you go this route, confirm that your state both permits the structure and legally recognizes each series' liability separation.
+I've seen founders skip that step and end up with a structure that doesn't protect them the way they thought it would.

 Pros and Cons